ArtemShkumat/AiGM/Documentation/Architecture.md

 GetCompletionAsync(promptString, promptType) → Task<string>
 2.5.
 ResponseProcessingService
 Role: Interprets the LLM’s response.
-Splits out user-facing text from hidden JSON updates (<donotshow> or dmUpdates).
+Splits out user-facing text from hidden JSON updates (<donotshow/> or dmUpdates).
 If the JSON indicates new NPCs, quest states, or partial updates, it calls StorageService to apply them.
 Methods:
 HandleResponse(llmResponse, promptType) → ProcessedResult